AdobeDocs/commerce-operations.en/help/installation/prerequisites/web-server/nginx.md

 ### Install and configure php-fpm

-Magento requires several [PHP](php-settings.html) extensions to function properly.
+Adobe Commerce and Magento Open Source require several [PHP](php-settings.html) extensions to function properly.
 In addition to these extensions, you must also install and configure the `php-fpm` extension if you're using nginx.

 1. Install `php-fpm`: